Towards Interpretable Mental Health Analysis with Large Language Models: Results and Analysis

 \subsection{Error Analysis}

 We further analyze some typical errors during our experiments to inspire future efforts of improving ChatGPT and emotion-enhanced prompts for mental health analysis.
-We provide either experimental results or cases to help illustrate these errors.

 \paragraph{Unstable Predictions.} We notice that ChatGPT's performance on mental health analysis can vary drastically with the change of a few keywords in the prompt, especially on binary mental health condition detection.
-While keywords describing the tasks are easy to control, some other words such as adjectives are hard to optimize.
+While keywords describing the tasks are easy to control, some other words such as adjectives, are hard to optimize.
 For example, we replace the adjective describing the mental health condition with different degrees in the zero-shot prompt for binary mental health detection: \begin{adjustwidth}{0.3cm}{0.3cm} \emph{...Is the poster likely to suffer from [Adjective of Degree] [Condition]?... } \end{adjustwidth} where the adjective (marked red) is replaced with one keyword from \{\emph{any}, \emph{some}, \emph{very severe}\}, and the results on three binary detection datasets are shown in Table \ref{tab:error-results}.
-As shown, the performance on Dreaddit drops 21.17\% with the change from \emph{very severe} to \emph{some}.
-On CLPsych15 it drops 9.04\% from \emph{some} to \emph{very severe}.
-The optimal adjective changes with the datasets and is hard to determine.
+As shown, ChatGPT$_{ZS}$ shows very unstable performance on all three datasets, with a high variance of 10.6 on DR, 17.62 on CLPsysch15, and 89.29 on Dreaddit.
+There are also no global optimal adjectives as the best adjective changes with the datasets.
 This sensitivity makes ChatGPT's performance very unstable even with slightly different prompts.
 We believe this problem is due to the subjective nature of mental health conditions.
 The human annotations only answer Yes/No for each post, which makes the human criteria of predictions hard to learn for ChatGPT in a zero-shot setting.
+To alleviate this problem, we further explore the effectiveness of few-shot prompts in these settings, where the same expert-written few-shot examples in Sec. \ref{sec:in-context-analyzer} are included in the zero-shot prompts.
+As the results in Table \ref{tab:error-results} show, with few-shot prompts, ChatGPT achieves a variance of 1.34 on DR, 7.21 on CLPsych15, and 31.93 on Dreaddit, which are all significantly lower than those of zero-shot prompts.
+These results prove that expert-written examples can stabilize ChatGPT's predictions, because they can provide accurate references for the subjective mental health detection and cause detection tasks.
+The few-shot solution is also efficient as it instructs the model in an in-context learning manner, which doesn't require high-cost model fine-tuning.